cloudposse/terraform-opsgenie-incident-management/README.md

 For additional context, refer to some of these links.

-- [Terraform Standard Module Structure](https://www.terraform.io/docs/modules/index.html#standard-module-structure) - HashiCorp's standard module structure is a file and directory layout we recommend for reusable modules distributed in separate repositories.
-- [Terraform Module Requirements](https://www.terraform.io/docs/registry/modules/publish.html#requirements) - HashiCorp's guidance on all the requirements for publishing a module.
-Meeting the requirements for publishing a module is extremely easy.
-- [Terraform `random_integer` Resource](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/integer) - The resource random_integer generates random values from a given range, described by the min and max attributes of a given resource.
-- [Terraform Version Pinning](https://www.terraform.io/docs/configuration/terraform.html#specifying-a-required-terraform-version) - The required_version setting can be used to constrain which versions of the Terraform CLI can be used with your configuration
+- [Opsgenie API Overview](https://docs.opsgenie.com/docs/api-overview) - Opsgenie APIs give you interconnectivity to process your requests and access data.
+View our individual documentation for our APIs to see the methods used to process relevant requests.
+Action-specific instructions are included to help you complete requests, along with sample requests and responses for added guidance.
+Additionally, view our Rate Limiting section for specific details and configurations.
+- [Terraform Registry Opsgenie Provider documentation](https://registry.terraform.io/providers/opsgenie/opsgenie/latest/docs) - The Opsgenie provider is used to interact with the many resources supported by Opsgenie.
+The provider needs to be configured with the proper credentials before it can be used.
+- [Github Terraform OpsGenie provider repository](https://github.com/opsgenie/terraform-provider-opsgenie/) - The Opsgenie provider is used to interact with the many resources supported by Opsgenie.
+The provider needs to be configured with the proper credentials before it can be used.

 ## Help

 **Got a question?** We got answers.

-File a GitHub [issue](https://github.com/cloudposse/terraform-example-module/issues), send us an [email][email] or join our [Slack Community][slack].
+File a GitHub [issue](https://github.com/cloudposse/terraform-opsgenie-incident-management/issues), send us an [email][email] or join our [Slack Community][slack].

 [![README Commercial Support][readme_commercial_support_img]][readme_commercial_support_link]